stacks-network/stacks/installation.md

 #### Mac Users

-If you're a mac user and would like an alternative to installing through pip, you can also install Blockstack with brew, as seen below.
+If you're a Mac user and would like an alternative to installing through pip, you can also install Blockstack with brew, as seen below.

 ```bash
 $ brew install blockstack